May 3, 2025

 • Provision of tracking information

-The impact of these measures on order costs is discussed in the next section.
+The impact of these measures on order costs will be discussed in the next section.

-After improving shipping speed, another crucial aspect comes to the fore: the cost per order.
-Around 50-60% of total costs are attributed to personnel costs—a key target for savings.
+After improving shipping speed, another critical aspect comes into focus: the cost per order.
+Approximately 50–60% of total costs are labor-related – a key area for achieving savings.

 Here are the main cost drivers in fulfillment: